-- A person must be a citizen of the United States. - A person must be at least eighteen years old on or before the next election. - A person must be a resident of South Carolina and of a county and voting precinct. - 4.
-A person must not be mentally incompetent or have been convicted of a felony.
+- 1. A person must be a citizen of the United States. - A person must be at least eighteen years old on or before the next election. - A person must be a resident of South Carolina and of a county and voting precinct. - A person must not be mentally incompetent or be serving a sentence for a felony.